 We all know about this shift in attitudes, but shouldn’t this be expected?
 In the last century, the changes in (especially Western) culture have been increasing rapidly.
 The talk of Kurzweilian Singularities —paradigm shifts so radical, they transform the culture to such an extent that it is nearly incomprehensible to those born before them— is in news and social media constantly.
 Previous singularities were written language, the printing press, home electricity, television, the internet, cellular communications, and so on.
 You’ll notice that most of the items in this list are very transformative, and very recent.
 Autonomous vehicles, deep learning, artificial intelligence, CRISPR-Cas9, breakthroughs in immunology, renewable energy all promise (and threaten) to change our societies in unpredictable and incomprehensible ways.
 Optimist or pessimists can argue whether the future is bleak or bright, but one thing is certain – it will be very different.

 What does this mean for being old or the gentler euphemism elderly?
-The advantages came with institutional knowledge of the culture and environment are all but gone – at least in the more competitive domains of our society.
-20 year old domain specific knowledge is virtually useless –backward, antiquated or quaint.
+The advantages came with institutional knowledge of the culture and environment are all but gone – at least in the more competitive domains of our society as elderly people can now live safely in institutions.

 More Pronounced in Tech